frdzy/fredzhao.com/about/resume.md

 ## Highlights

 * Expertise in serverside abstractions, from 8 years of maintaining and refactoring legacy codebases
+* Energized by collaboration across teams, to scale software systems organizationally (not just technically)
 * Experienced in Hacklang/PHP, JavaScript, and GraphQL, but happy to learn whatever is needed
 * Basic competency in full-stack development, from internal hackathons and 3 years of internal tools
 * Passion for teaching, honed by mentoring teammates, answering internal forum questions, and volunteering